 The benefits of yoga are numerous

-I wrote a post about the benefits of yoga for beginners.
-If you have not practiced before, then you might want to take a minute and read through this post.
+If you have not practiced before, then you might want to take a minute and read through this post first.
 I mentioned flexibility, balance, and even improved sleep as a result of practicing yoga.
 The benefits might be different for different people.
 A friend of mine recently went to the doctor for a checkup.
 The doctor told my friend his blood pressure was high.
 The doctor recommended yoga as a way to help with high blood pressure.

 Do not be afraid